XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/create-an-automated-market-maker.md

 ---
 # Create an Automated Market Maker

-_(Requires the [AMM amendment][] :not_enabled:)_
+_(Requires the [AMM amendment][] {% not-enabled /%})_

-An [Automated Market Maker (AMM)](automated-market-makers.html) can be an efficient way to facilitate exchanges between two assets while earning its liquidity providers passive income.
+An [Automated Market Maker (AMM)](../../concepts/tokens/decentralized-exchange/automated-market-makers.md) can be an efficient way to facilitate exchanges between two assets while earning its liquidity providers passive income.
 This tutorial shows how to create an AMM for a given asset pair.

 <!-- Source for this specific tutorial's interactive bits: -->
 <script type="application/javascript" src="assets/js/tutorials/create-amm.js"></script>

 ## Prerequisites

 - You must have an XRP Ledger address and some XRP.
-For development and testing purposes, you can get these from a [Faucet](xrp-testnet-faucet.html).
+For development and testing purposes, you can get these from a [Faucet](/resources/dev-tools/xrp-faucets).
 - You should be familiar with the Getting Started instructions for your preferred client library.
 This page provides examples for the following:
     - **JavaScript** with the [xrpl.js library](https://github.com/XRPLF/xrpl.js/) **version 2.11.0 or later**.
-See [Get Started Using JavaScript](get-started-using-javascript.html) for setup steps.
+See [Get Started Using JavaScript](../get-started/get-started-using-javascript.md) for setup steps.
     - You can also read along and use the interactive steps in your browser without any setup.
-- You should have a basic understanding of how [tokens](tokens.html) work in the XRP Ledger.
+- You should have a basic understanding of how [tokens](../../concepts/tokens/index.md) work in the XRP Ledger.
-- You may want to read about [Automated Market Makers in the XRP Ledger](automated-market-makers.html) first.
+- You may want to read about [Automated Market Makers in the XRP Ledger](../../concepts/tokens/decentralized-exchange/automated-market-makers.md) first.

 ## Example Code